Living with Scars, Birthmarks, and Eczema - Body Marks You Don't Have to Hide

 The Psychological Burden of Skin Conditions

 The skin is the body's largest organ and its most visible one.
 Heart disease and diabetes are invisible from the outside, but skin conditions are difficult to conceal.
-According to a survey by the British Association of Dermatologists, about 85% of people with skin conditions experience psychological effects, with roughly 17% developing depression and about 30% developing anxiety disorders.
+Multiple epidemiological studies confirm that the majority of people with skin conditions experience psychological effects, with elevated rates of depression and anxiety disorders.

 The psychological burden of skin conditions does not necessarily correlate with clinical severity.
 Even medically mild cases can have a profound psychological impact when symptoms appear on prominent areas like the face or hands.
 In a modern society where appearance directly influences social evaluation, skin conditions affect self-esteem, interpersonal relationships, employment, and romantic life alike.